andrewmh20/Arduino-Wireless-Power-Meter/README.md

 As of yet there is no support for multiple transmitters.
 Also, the checksum is not calculated.

 While building this I had specific difficulty getting the Xbees setup.
 I have found that it is often necessary to keep the Xbee out of its socket before uploading, and then when prompted place it in its socket.
-Also, you may need to just switch computers, and keep keep trying even if you don't know why it’s not working...
+Also, you may need to just switch computers, and keep keep trying even if you don't know why itï¿½s not working...

 Also, because of all the strings I was printing I found that I was running out of RAM on the ATMEGA328 so I put many of them in Flash memory.
 That may be the culprit if the whole thing seems to crash with the addition of one extra line.

 **Additional Features:**

-Included in comments is code for calculating the power factor.
+Included in commented out code is code that calculates the power factor.
 I was not able to get it accurate enough to be useful and I provide no guarantee that the code currently in place, albeit commented out, will work.